 Great Houses in Cincinnati.
 Environmental artist Alice Weston photographed many of the houses in this collection in the 1990s for the publication Great Houses of the Queen City : Two Hundred Years of Historic and Contemporary Architecture and Interiors in Cincinnati, text by Walter E. Langsam, 1997.
 This collection of over 1400 images includes not only the photographs seen the book, but many more interior and exterior views as well as other properties not included in the publication.

 The Architecture and Urban Planning Collection contains a variety of images from many sources.
 Included in the collection are images of urban planning projects from China, Africa, Europe, and the United States.
 Many of these images represent research projects of the College of Design, Architecture, Art and Planning faculty and students.
 Images of the built environment are from the Cincinnati Preservation Association, professional and amateur photographers, and from students and staff at the University of Cincinnati.
 These images are available to the general public.
 The collection is growing continually.

 Since 1831, the Cincinnati History Library and Archives has been collecting and preserving materials related to the Greater Cincinnati area, the state of Ohio and the Old Northwest Territory.
 Today, it houses one of the most significant regional history collections in the United States with thousands of books, pamphlets, maps, manuscripts, photographs and films.

-UC access only.
 History of Design in Cincinnati, The History of Design Collection consists of images presented in a series of four public meetings on the history of design in February and March 1982.
 The series highlighted Cincinnati’s contributions to four specific areas of design: graphic design, clothing design, interior design, and industrial design.
 These images represent over one hundred years of Cincinnati’s design history.